-Are you a good person?
-This might be one of the most important questions you will ever hear.
+Are you a (morally) good person?
+This might be one of the most important questions you will ever be asked.
 Your eternal life is at stake.

 “And a certain ruler asked him, saying, Good Master, what shall I do to inherit eternal life?”
 (Luke 18:18)

-Most consider themselves to be good people, but what is the standard of good?
-Let’s test that out by looking to the very standard of good, God and His Ten Commandments (Exodus 20:3-17) Be honest with yourself, and look at these with a tender conscience before God:
+Most consider themselves to be morally good people, but what is the standard of good?
+Let’s test that out by looking to the very standard of good, God and His Ten Commandments (Exodus 20:3-17) Be real with yourself, and look at these with a tender, honest conscience before God:

 1. “Thou shalt have no other gods before me.”
 (Have you loved God above all else?
 Have you had other things take priority over God like certain events, hobbies, your cell phone, habits, friends, etc?)